One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Why we like it

 Charles Schwab has won the J.D.
-Power Direct Banking Satisfaction Study for three years in a row.
+Power Direct Banking Satisfaction Study for several years in a row.

-While their rates knock them low on this list, if you’re a frequent traveler and an investor with a Schwab One brokerage account, their banking products are definitely worth checking out.
+While Schwab’s rates knock it low on this list, if you’re a frequent traveler and an investor with a Schwab One brokerage account, its banking products are definitely worth checking out.

 There are no service fees or account minimums, no foreign transaction fees, and the bank offers unlimited ATM fee reimbursements worldwide.